Image via flickr by Lennart Tange

 Wolf spiders are one of many kinds of spiders you can spot crawling around in your garage or other parts of your home.
 Their tendency to roam, move quickly, and bite can make them one of the most unpleasant types of spider to deal with.
 If too many wolf spiders have set up residence in your home, take a look at this comprehensive guide.
 You’ll find everything you need to know about these critters, including how to get rid of wolf spiders.

 Wolf spiders are part of a very large family of spiders called Lycosidae, containing almost 3,000 species.
 They do not spin webs but still produce silk, which they use to line their flat nests and to protect their eggs.
 They become problems for homeowners if they get out of control, mainly due to their curiosity and aggression.
 Wolf spiders are known for being fast.
-In fact, the smaller species can run across the surface of water, such as a swimming pool.
+The smaller species can run across the surface of water, such as a swimming pool.

 Like many spiders, wolf spiders are nocturnal and look for prey at night, chasing it down and pouncing.
 If startled by something bigger than them, such as a human, they will usually run for the nearest tight space to hide, such as under furniture.
 In the process of searching for food, wolf spiders can easily wander into homes, garages, sheds, and more.